opnuub/iac-riscv-cw-24/Michael.md

 | **Branch**            | `next_pc_sel_o` set via branch condition signals  | Updates PC based on conditions like BEQ or BLT.                   |
 | **Jump (JAL/JALR)**   | `rf_wdata_sel_o = 10`, `next_pc_sel_o = 10/11`    | Saves return address and jumps to target.                         |

-and I have also implemnted all the different cases in the module using a case scenario.
+- and I have also implemnted all the different cases in the module using a case scenario.

-To verify that this works, I improved the testbench files I used for Lab4, adding new testing logics for Branch and Load type instructions, with also illegal instructions to verify the workability of this submodule:
+- To verify that this works, I improved the testbench files I used for Lab4, adding new testing logics for Branch and Load type instructions, with also illegal instructions to verify the workability of this submodule:

-Controller Test
+- **Controller Unit Testbench**
 ![alt text](Cache/images/BenchController.jpg)

-- **Instruction Memory (imem.sv)**: These modules simulated the memory components of a real CPU, allowing for the storage and retrieval of data and instructions.
+2. **Instruction Memory (imem.sv)**: These modules simulated the memory components of a real CPU, allowing for the storage and retrieval of data and instructions.

-The Instruction Memory (IMEM) module is responsible for storing and providing instructions to the processor.
+- The Instruction Memory (IMEM) module is responsible for storing and providing instructions to the processor.
 It is implemented as a byte-addressable memory array and supports reading 32-bit instructions.

-Instruction Fetching
+- **Instruction Fetching**
 	•	Addressing Scheme: The input **addr_i** specifies the address of the instruction to fetch.
 Since RISC-V instructions are 32 bits (4 bytes) wide, the **addr_i** is divided:
 	•	**addr_i[11:2]**: Determines the base address of the instruction in word-aligned format.
 	•	**2'b00, 2'b01, 2'b10, 2'b11**: Specify which byte of the word to fetch.